 After a vasectomy reversal, couples can choose to have a semen analysis done after three months, in which a sample is taken in our WHO accredited semen analysis suite to analyse the sperm’s motility and anti-sperm antibodies, and establish the likelihood of falling pregnant.

 The Vasectomy Reversal Centre

-In his extensive experience at The Vasectomy Reversal Centre in Nottingham, Mr Harriss has seen many patients go on to have children as a direct result of undergoing a vasectomy reversal.
+In his extensive experience at The Vasectomy Reversal Centre in Nottingham, Mr Harriss has seen many patients have pregnancies after vasectomy reversal.
 You’ll be pleased to hear that vasectomy reversals can be so effective that some couples don’t make it to the three month semen analysis, having already conceived!
 If you would like to know more, please contact us and we will do our best to help.